 4. Reducing excess oestrogens – this includes supporting liver detoxification pathways with supplements such as DIM and calcium-d-glucurate.
 Women with the MTHFR gene mutation need to ensure the methylation pathways are supported so that they can clear oestrogen effectively via the liver.
 Histamines also need to be reduced as histamines stimulate the ovaries to produce more oestrogen.
 Women with the MTHFR gene mutation often have issues reducing histamine in the body, so again they need to ensure their methylation pathways are working optimally.

-5. Support progesterone production – progesterone is made from ovulation, so treatment involves supporting healthy ovulation as well as ensuring your body has enough of right nutrients to make progesterone including zinc, selenium, vitamin D, vitamin B6 and iodine.
+5. Support progesterone production – progesterone is made from ovulation, so treatment involves supporting healthy ovulation as well as ensuring your body has enough of the right nutrients to make progesterone including zinc, selenium, vitamin D, vitamin B6 and iodine.

 Author: Joanne Kennedy